 The Modern Cloud Clock: A Paradigm Shift

 In the world of cloud-native engineering, scheduling is no longer a local process; it is a global, distributed service.
 As we move away from persistent servers to transient, serverless functions, the logic of "when" to run code must be decoupled from the code itself.
-This exhaustive 2,500-word architectural audit explores the patterns that govern the modern cloud clock, from EventBridge triggers to global task synchronization.
+This exhaustive architectural audit explores the patterns that govern the modern cloud clock, from EventBridge triggers to global task synchronization.

 1. Decoupling Time: The Evolution of Scheduling